DANS-KNAW/easy-auth-info/docs/index.md

 SYNOPSIS
 --------

-    easy-auth-info run-service # Runs the program as a service easy-auth-info <item-id> # Retrieves the information from the cache or directly from the bag-store
+    easy-auth-info get <item-id> # Retrieves the information from the cache or directly from the bag-store easy-auth-info delete <solr-query> # Delete the selected item(s) from the SOLR index easy-auth-info run-service # Runs the program as a service

+    Some examples of standard solr queries for the delete command:

+      everything:                        '*'
+      all files of a particular user:    'easy_owner:<name>' all files of a particular dataset: 'id:<bag-id>/*'

 DESCRIPTION